ashesh-0/ashesh.github.io/_pages/jh_cole.md

 * It works on 3D MRI data of human brain primarily for prediction of Alzheimer disease.
 Novelty of the paper is more generalizability, more interpretebility and faster training time, all due to its novel architectural design.
 A RL agent is trained to find small 3D volumes of interest from which feature are generated which are subsequently assimilated with LSTM.
 Additionally, it naturally supports other forms of non-imaging input information by incorporating them as LSTM's initial state.

 ## Brief Description of Main Ideas
+An architecture tailor-made for MRI data processing is the main content of this paper.
+This architecture has been divided into multiple subnetworks as can be seen in image below.
+They are briefly described in following sections.
 <figure>
     <a href="../assets/images/james_cole_1.png"><img src="../assets/images/james_cole_1.png"></a>
     <figcaption>Proposed Architecture (Credits: https://arxiv.org/pdf/1910.04721.pdf).</figcaption>